damien-bayes/bth-packer_11ty-client/docs/eleventy.md

 # Eleventy

-Eleventy is a simple static site generator based on JavaScript.
+Eleventy is a simple static site generator (SSG) based on JavaScript.
 The great thing about Eleventy is that it is zero-config by default but can also be run with configurations options which makes it flexible and extremely easy to use at the same time.

 ## References
 1. https://www.webstoemp.com/blog/multilingual-sites-eleventy